En Español

 Fideicomiso de Tierras Comunitarias para la Agricultura Sostenible (FiTiCAS)

-Support to strengthen FiTiCAS's communications team and collaborators in order to amplify the "Por los Comunes Agroecológicos" campaign—both digitally and through printed materials that support solidarity mobilization.
+FiTiCAS’ mission is to protect arable lands in perpetuity as common property, guaranteeing fair and equitable access to land for generations of landless farmers who practice agroecology to promote food sovereignty for those who inhabit the islands of Puerto Rico.
+Wildseeds Grant funds support strengthening FiTiCAS's communications team and collaborators in order to amplify the "Por los Comunes Agroecológicos" campaign—both digitally and through printed materials that support solidarity mobilization.
 The campaign focuses on the experiences and aspirations of agroecological landless farmers and promotes land commons as a path toward fair, solidarity-based and sustainable food systems.

 Naples, NY